Antonio Thomas (wrestler): Total Nonstop Action Wrestling (2007)

 On March 11, 2007, Thomas and Roselli appeared at Total Nonstop Action Wrestling's Destination X pay-per-view as Christy Hemme's mystery team.
 Renamed "The Heartbreakers", they lost to The Voodoo Kin Mafia (B.G.
 James and Kip James).

-Japan
+Japan (2008, 2010)

 Thomas has wrestled for All Japan Pro Wrestling.
 Thomas and Akebono were defeated by Rene Dupree and Big Daddy Voodoo.
 Ryota Hama, Masayuki Kono and Shuji Kondo defeated Masakatsu Funaki, Akebono and Antonio Thomas.

-Italy
+Italy (2012)

 On September 12, 2012, he has been nominated as head trainer for the Italian promotion Rome Wrestling Academy.

 Other media

 Matera appeared on the September 7, 2008 edition of Sox Appeal.
 He was on the wrestling observer live show.

 Personal life

 Matera is a certified personal trainer, and plans to obtain a Master's degree in Exercise Science and Strength and Conditioning.
 He grew up in Ludlow, Massachusetts and attended Ludlow High School, after attending Birchland Park Middle School in East Longmeadow, Massachusetts.
 As of 2020, he was married on 10/31/2020 and living in Worcester, Massachusetts.